frto027/HeartBeatLanClientBSQuest/README.md

 This mod supports the [HypeRate](https://www.hyperate.io/) as the data source, and Bluetooth permission is not required if you don't use it.
 Just install the mod and change the data source, then restart.
 Input your hyperate ID inside the game and it will works.
 (Special thanks to HypeRate for providing API support)

-I use cloudflare worker to handle the connection.
-If resources run out it may become unavailable that day, hopefully that won't happen.

 # Default UI and DIY

 The color bar under the number indicates your heart zone.